imagicbell/imagicbell.github.io/_posts/2018-1-30-css-classname-react-bootstrap.md

 ![](/blog/assets/img-css-classnames/css-module-name.png)

-In webpack config, the <a id ="webpack-cssmodule">naming strategy</a> can be customized:
+In webpack config, the <a id="webpack-cssmodule">naming strategy</a> can be customized:

 ```javascript
 {